FredHutch/shiny-cromwell/README.md

 The make command `make run_branch` will run a remote branch locally on your machine.
 Whereas `make run_docker` runs the current branch you're on, `make run_branch` pulls down a docker image of the remote branch specified and runs that.

 Make sure to run `docker login nexus-registry.fredhutch.org` before you try this make command.
 You only need to run this once.
+Contact `scicomp` to get the username and password for this step.

 A full example: `make branch=inputs-viewer run_branch`